Loading...

 • Pieces of fabric can be found at home

-• Larger variety of materials, colours and patterns can be found
+• A larger variety of materials, colours and patterns can be found

 • Can be infused with antimicrobial substance (found in pharmacies)